-If a group of your customers all fall ill after consuming the same dish from your food service business, they won’t need to be Sherlock Holmes to work out the source of their suffering.
-Once they have, taking Milton claims action against you could be as simple as calling a top 100% no-win, no-fee* personal injury solicitor such as Accident Advice Helpline.
+If a group of your customers all fall ill after consuming the same dish from your food service business, they won’t need to do much to work out the source of their suffering.
+Once they have, taking Milton claims action against you could be as simple as calling a top 100% no-win, no-fee personal injury solicitor such as Accident Advice Helpline.
 It really could be that straightforward.

 To discuss your illness in more detail with one of our expert advisers dial 0800 689 0500 from your landline, or 0333 500 0993 from your mobile now.